discordx-ts/discordx/README.md

 ## Start your application
 To start your application you must use the DiscordTS client (not the client that is provided by discord.ts !).
-It works as the same way as the discord.js Client (same methods, properties, ...) but the `login` method is overrided and you can set the `silent` property don't log anything in the console.
+It works as the same way as the discord.js's Client (same methods, properties, ...) but the `login` method is overrided and you can set the `silent` property to don't log anything in the console.
 ```typescript
 import { Client } from "@typeit/discord";